Thursday, 07 October 2021

 Why would someone hear voices?

-Although there isn’t necessarily a ‘cause’ to hearing voices, there are experiences that can inspire them to come on, or amplify them in general.
+There isn’t necessarily a ‘cause’ to hearing voices.
+Though there are experiences that can inspire them to come on, or amplify them in general.
 These include:

 - Sleep deprivation